GLOBAL MARKETS-Stocks rise, dollar retreats ahead of inflation data

 U.S. inflation https://tmsnrt.rs/3re2H7k

-(Additional reporting by Julie Zhu in Hong Kong; Editing by Sam Holmes, Jamie Freed and David Evans)
+(Additional reporting by Julie Zhu in Hong Kong; Editing by Jamie Freed, David Evans and Chizu Nomiyama)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1))